TULiberalArts/Anthropology/pages/home.md

     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-fixed.html
         color="#a41e35"
-        title="Explore our PhD Program"
+        title="New MA Program for Fall 2020!"
-        content="Join our profession through graduate study.
-Our program is structured along two broad themes: Evolution and Human Environments and Mobility and Global Inequality." button-link="graduate"
+        content="Our new MA in Anthropology is built around two broad themes: Evolution and Human Environments, and Mobility and Global Inequality.
+Transferable skills and knowledge are gained through courses in Ethics, Grant Writing, and methodologies. " button-link="graduate"
         button-text="Learn More" %}
       </div>